bryan-pham-124/DeveloperHelpSuite/README.md

 ## Tech Stack

+- Front End
+	- Tailwind css
+		- CSS Framework for quickly applying styles to pages and makes webpages responsive.
+	- React.js
+		- Dynamically render components and manages state on the front end UI.

+- Back End
 	- Mongo db
 		- Database for my application where all of data is stored in the backend.

-- React.js
-	- Renders components and manages state in the front end.

-- Tailwind css
-	- CSS Framework for quickly applying styles to pages.

 	- Prisma
 		- No orm framework to fetch data from database and modify it.
 	- Bcrypt.js
 		- Framework that encrypts passwords and preventing storing plain text passwords.
 	- Remix.js
 		- JavaScript framework that allows for back end and front end code to interact with each other seamlessly.

 ## Features of this app